Chinese crested tern

 The Chinese crested tern (Thalasseus bernsteini) is a tern in the family Laridae.
 It is the county bird of Lienchiang County, Fuchien.

+Taxonomy

+It is most closely related to greater crested tern T. bergii, and has hybridised with it.

+The species was formerly known as Sterna zimmermanni (or Thalasseus zimmermanni), until the rediscovery of the previously lost type specimen of Hermann Schlegel's Sterna bernsteini in 1975 showed that his older name applied to this species, and not to T. bergii as had been thought before.

 Description

-It is closely related to the Sandwich tern, T. sandvicensis, and the lesser crested tern, T. bengalensis.
-It is most similar to the former, differing only in the bill pattern, which is the reverse of the Sandwich tern's, being yellow with a black tip.
-From the lesser crested tern, which it overlaps in wintering distribution, it can be told by the white rump and paler grey mantle, as well as the black tip to the bill, which seen from up close also has a white point.
-The larger greater crested tern is also similar, differing in its stouter, all-yellow bill and darker grey mantle and rump, as well as in size.
+It is a medium-large tern 38–43 cm long, closely similar in appearance to Sandwich tern T. sandvicensis, Cabot's tern T. acuflavidus, and lesser crested tern T. bengalensis.
+It is most similar to the former, differing in the bill pattern, which is the reverse of the Sandwich tern's, being yellow with a black tip; the bill is also stouter, like Cabot's.
+Like these, it has a full black crown in the breeding season, a pale, silvery-grey back and wings, and a white tail.
+From the lesser crested tern, which it overlaps in wintering distribution, it can be told by the white rump and paler grey mantle, as well as the black tip to the stouter bill, which seen from up close also has a white point.
+The larger greater crested tern, despite being its closest relative, differs more obviously in its all-yellow bill, white forehead in the breeding season, and much darker grey mantle and rump, as well as its larger size.